-Students at the end of a DART Sim Day in their different coloured T shirts; the variety helps with identification on video feedback:
+Students on one of my Sim Days in their different coloured T shirts; the variety helps with identification on video feedback:

 B. Psychological Development.
 There are many strands of the psychological development that can be gained, for both attacker and defender in taking part in scenario based training.